onexianjian/v8wiki/Stack-Trace-API.md

 Error.captureStackTrace(error, constructorOpt)
 ```

 adds a stack property to the given `error` object that will yield the stack trace at the time captureStackTrace was called.
-The reason for not just returning the formatted stack trace directly is that this way we can postpone the formatting of the stack trace until the stack property is accessed and avoid formatting completely if it never is.
+Stack traces collected through `Error.captureStackTrace` are immediately collected, formatted, and attached to the given `error` object.

 The optional `constructorOpt` parameter allows you to pass in a function value.
 When collecting the stack trace all frames above the topmost call to this function, including that call, will be left out of the stack trace.
 This can be useful to hide implementation details that won't be useful to the user.
 The usual way of defining a custom error that captures a stack trace would be: